Aged Care Loans: Plan for a smooth transition to aged care

 What else should I consider?

-Before you take out an IMB Bank Aged Care Loan, it’s important you read IMB Bank's Reverse Mortgage Information Statement.
-This contains more information about how aged care loans work, and the issues to consider in deciding if an aged care loan is right for you, such as:
+Before you take out an Aged Care Loan, it’s important you understand how aged care loans work, and the issues to consider in deciding if an aged care loan is right for you, such as:

 - Will other people living in your home be affected?